Deploying Coro with JumpCloud

 For this reason, Coro recommends deploying the Agent in one of the following ways:

 1. Via shell script.
-For full details, see Using a shell script to deploy Coro to macOS devices.
+For full details, see Using a shell script to deploy Coro to macOS devices .

 2. As JumpCloud recommends, self-host the Agent installer package on a cloud storage service such as AWS, Backblaze, or Dropbox.
 Then, set the installer path to the relevant location in that service.
-For example: https://host.com/path/CoroInstaller_123abc-456def-789abc.pkg.
+For example: https://host.com/path/CoroInstaller_123abc-456def-789abc.pkg .
 Through this method, you can utilize your new static URL to deploy the Agent using JumpCloud's Software Management feature.
 For information and queries regarding this method, contact JumpCloud support.

 To deploy Coro via JumpCloud, perform the following steps:

-1. Sign into the Coro console.
+1. Sign in to the Coro console .

-2. From the toolbar, select Control Panel:
+2. From the sidebar, select Control Panel to access the Control Panel .

-3. Select Devices:
+3. Select Devices :

 Devices button